Chemistry and advanced biology.

 Internships.
 Participate in an optional internship with a Toledo, Ohio-based company or one of our international partners.
 These experiences have turned into career-track jobs for many medicinal chemistry graduates.

 Health Science Campus.
-The pharmacy college's location on UToledo's medical campus allows graduate students to collaborate with others in the health-care field and access research labs, pharmacies and more.
-All students have access to the chemical instrumentation on Main Campus, as well.
+Our college's location on UToledo's Health Science Campus allows graduate students to collaborate with students in other healthcare professions and access research labs, pharmacies and more.
+All students also have access to the chemical instrumentation on Main Campus.

 Financial support.
 Students in the Ph.D. program are often supported throughout the program as teaching assistants or research assistants with funding from research grants.
 Assistantships generally require teaching and research.